 The IBW segment solutions enable cellular coverage in stadiums, arenas, malls, buildings, and other indoor areas not served well or at all by the existing "macro" outdoor cellular network.
-For commercial service, the IBW segment solutions include distributed antenna system (DAS) conditioners and digital repeaters.
+For commercial service, the IBW segment solutions include digital repeaters and distributed antenna system (DAS) conditioners.
 For the public safety market, the IBW segment solutions include half-watt and two-watt repeaters and a battery backup unit.
-The Company's IBW segment also offers ancillary products that consist of passive system components and antennas for both the commercial and public safety markets.
+The Company's IBW segment also offers ancillary products that consist of passive system RF components and antennas for both the commercial and public safety markets.
+In addition, in fiscal year 2019, IBW, in partnership with ip.access, a leading small cell solutions partner based in the U.K., began developing an OnGo small cell for the private LTE market.

-Intelligent Site Management and Services (ISMS) Segment
+Intelligent Site Management (ISM) Segment (formerly Intelligent Site Management and Services or ISMS)

-The ISMS segment solutions include a suite of remote units which provide machine-to-machine (M2M) communications that enable operators to remotely monitor, manage, and control site infrastructure and support systems.
+The ISM segment solutions include a suite of remote units which provide machine-to-machine (M2M) communications that enable operators to remotely monitor, manage, and control physical site infrastructure and support systems.
 Remote units can be and often are combined with the Company's Optima management software system.
 The Company also offers support services (i.e., maintenance agreements) and deployment services (i.e., installation).